-It comes with an AC USB charger (output of 5V / 2A), although it’s more cumbersome than ones you probably already have on hand.
-If you already have something like a multi-port charger or the one from your cell phone–anything that outputs 5V at 2A and that you can put a USB cable in (that includes external USB batteries), you can also use that rather than carry out the WD one.
-You can also charge it by connecting it to a computer’s USB port, but in many cases that will be slower because they usually output lower power than the device can handle.
+It comes with an AC USB charger (output of 5V / 2A), although it’s more cumbersome than the ones you probably already have on hand.
+If you already have something like a multi-port charger or the one from your cell phone–anything that outputs 5V at 2A and that you can put a USB cable in (that includes external USB batteries), you can also use that rather than carrying out the WD one.
+You can also charge it by connecting it to a computer’s USB port, but in many cases, that will be slower because they usually output lower power than the device can handle.

 There’s a single battery indicator light on the front that changes color according to the amount of charge: red for below 15%, yellow for 50%, green for 90%, and blue for 100% charged.

 There’s an option under the advanced battery settings where you can enable a high-performance mode that “optimizes” media processing but also reduces battery life.
 I had that option disabled for better battery life.

 The drive has a single USB port that is used for both charging and transferring data.
 It’s a USB 3.0 port, and it uses a USB 3.0 Micro-B cable.

 And, of course, you can connect via password-protected wifi.

 In addition to the main device, it comes with a USB 3.0 Micro-B cable and a relatively bulky AC adapter.